HyagoOliveira/Persistence/README.md

 By default, `savePrettyData` is `true`.

->**The pretty file is only saved by the Editor**.
-Your build will never save a human readable file like this unless you set the **Compressor** and **Cryptographer** to **None**. `PersistenceSettings` will always save to and load from the encrypted/compressed data unless you explicitly change it.

-But when in are in the development process, it is better to edit the pretty file and load the game from it.
+In the development process, it is better to edit the pretty file and load the game from it.
 You can do it by using `useCompressedData = false` when loading:

 ```csharp
 var wasLoaded = await settings.GetFileSystem().TryLoadAsync(data, SAVE_DATA_NAME, useCompressedData: false);